 To answer some of the most frequently asked questions about boat loans, Shana White of OceanPoint Marine Lending gave us her perspective and advice for those seeking to get approved.
 OceanPoint is a division of Bank Newport and offers the industry's lowest rates, flexible programs for older boats, liveaboard boats, and other "no doc" loans.
+Also, don't forget to read about 7 Tips For Getting A Boat Loan.

 1. Can you finance a yacht?